 As per, it comes with a large mirror at the top of the palette, which is a plus.

 I also love the veil theme.
-On Instagram, when people got the New Nude PR packages, they all received veils to put over their face.
-I like this as I feel it really adds to the soft, glamorous and sultry feel of the palette.
+On Instagram, when people got the New Nude Eyeshadow Palette PR packages, they all received veils to put over their face.
+This really adds to the soft, glamorous and sultry feel of the palette.

-I know Huda received some stick from a lot of beauty gurus about the theme of her palette being “nude”, while the colours in the palette are predominantly pink or purple as opposed to traditional nude shades.
+I know Huda received some stick from a lot of beauty gurus about the theme of her palette being “nude” as the colours in the palette are predominantly pink or purple as opposed to traditional nude shades.
 However, in her YouTube tutorial, Huda explains that the palette tries to reinvent the term “nude” and that it doesn’t necessarily mean typical beige and brown tones anymore.

 I was particularly intrigued about trying the concealer – Concealed – within the palette.
-This is very unique and innovative and something I hadn’t seen in a palette before.
+This is unique and something I hadn’t seen in a palette before.
 If it worked well, this would definitely set a trend.

 For the swatches on the left, I swatched Bare, Crave, Play, Fantasy, Love Bite, Spanked, Lace, Daydream and Tickle, which on the arm appears from Bare at the top to Tickle at the bottom.

-The shade Bare barely shows up on my arm because it is basically the same colour as my skin, but it is there.
+The shade Bare barely shows up on my arm because it is basically the same colour as my skin.
+Funny that.

 For the swatches on the right, I swatched Excite, Infatuated, Kinky, Concealed, Secret, Tease, Raw, charmed and Teddy, which on the arm appears from Excite at the top to Teddy at the bottom.